MoscaDotTo/Winapp2/winapp2ool/Readme.md

       *  Restores the tool to its default state, undoing any changes the user may have made
            * Only shown if settings have been modified
 ## CCiniDebug
-This tool was borne of necessity in the advent of a mass renaming of entries in winapp2.ini that left many orphaned settings in CCleaner.ini.
+This tool was born of necessity in the advent of a mass renaming of entries in winapp2.ini that left many orphaned settings in CCleaner.ini.
 Put simply, this tool is a small debugger for CCleaner.ini that will remove any orphaned entry settings left over by removed winapp2.ini keys.

 ### Menu Options
 * Exit
   * Returns you to the winapp2ool menu
 * Run (default)
   * Runs the debugger using your current settings
-     * Will not run if all three settings are diabled
+     * Will not run if all three settings are disabled
  * Toggle Pruning
    * Enables or disables the pruning of stale winapp2.ini entry settings
    * Default is enabled